mattgodbolt/verisnake/design.md

   - (maybe) grow the snake
 - if the snake's new head position coincides with any other part of the snake it's game over
 - we need to move the snake:
+  - add a new "head" in the direction of the snake's motion
-  - if not extending: put the "tail" at the head location in the snake buffer (conceptually)
+  - if not extending: remove the last segment of the snake (its tail)
-  - if extending: add a new "head" segment
 - when picking a new fruit position
   - randomly try a fruit position and "fruit lifetime"
   - if this new fruit position doesn't coincide with the snake, we're good. else keep looking

-Each of the snake searches (self-intersection; fruit candidate position) can be done over a number of cycles, by iterating over the length of the snake, generating snake positions and comparing against.
-The comparisons are linear in the maximum length of the snake (which is a limiting factor).

-We also need to be able to generate "all the snake segments on this line", which is a case of iterating over the length of the snake and comparing the y position - a single line's bitmap can be generated for the VGA output.
+With a bit-mapped screen, the checks for the snake (self-intersection; fruit candidate position) require a single look up and non-zero check in RAM.
+In order to fit into my prototype FPGA board, I need to phrase this lookup as an actual RAM with a single-cycle delay, which complicates things a little on the output for VGA (we will need to delay the VGA signals by a clock cycle to match the RAM output).

+The screen size is 80x60 (with 8x8 cells) - multiplying by either 80 is easy though.

-### Storing the snake
+### The snake

-The snake is stored in a circular buffer, with a head and tail (naturally).
-The buffer is a fixed size which limits the maximum length of the snake.
+The snake uses the bitmapped screen as its buffer for storing and updating.

 The snake module:
 - has a `tail_x` and `tail_y` - `log2(width)` and `log2(height)` bits
-- has `NUMSLOTS` direction offsets (buffer) 2 bits each
+- has a `head_x` and `head_y` - `log2(width)` and `log2(height)` bits
-- has a `head` offset and a `tail` offset in the buffer `log2(NUMSLOTS)` bits
+- has a `snake_dir` of 2 bits

-It can generate all the positions of the snake one after another, one cycle after another.
-It does this by starting at `tail_x`, `tail_y` and then each cycle updating by running along the length of the snake, from `tail` offset, wrapping around the `head` offset.

-It needs to be able to move forward:
+To move or extend:
+- update `head_x` and `head_y` by applying the `snake_dir` and then writing the appropriate `3'b1DD` direction to the bitmapped screen.
-- update the `tail_x` and `tail_y` by applying the `tail` slot's direction
+- If not extending, update the `tail_x` and `tail_y` by looking at the screen buffer at `tail_x`, `tail_y` and inferring the direction.
+It then erases the screen buffer at that location.
-- increment `tail` offset, and `head` offset, and writing the new direction into the `head` slot

-It needs to extend:
-- increment `head` and write the new direction into the `head` slot

-Vague plans of ins and outs:
-- in: start iteration
-- out: iteration over
-- in: x and y position
-- out: output is valid (x and y are a part of the snake)
-- out: full (no more room!)
-- in: in_x and in_y
-- in: new_head (in_x and in_y should be placed in the head position)
-- in: move_tail (tail should be updated)
+Some care needs to be taken to ensure only one device uses the RAM at a time.
+Multi-porting seems like overkill?

 ### Drawing the screen

-Assuming 512 snake slots, and 8x8 grid, we're not going to be filing the screen all that much, which might make this game a bit easy.
-The 8x8 on VGA gives a play area of 80x60 (though we could restrict to a subregion).

-Either way, we get 800 cycles on VGA each line to be able to iterate over the 512 (if we do one a cycle).
-We can also use the 8 frames "above" each y slice, so we could do 8*512 if needed.
-The result of this operation is a bitmap of "snake/not snake" 1bpp for the 8 lines.
-We'd need to run this ahead of the raster.
+Using the bitmap to draw the appropriate coloured sections is somewhat straightforward, however accessing the bitmap RAM is a one-cycle delay.
+We either need to "pre-empt" and look one location ahead, or we delay the VGA signals a single clock.

 ### Updating

-We need to do up to two searches per frame:
-- snake self-intersection
-- new fruit location self-intersection test

-We only need to do one iteration, and check both at the same time.
+A state machine will need to be used.
+At the end of the picture we have lots of time to run an update state machine to do all we need to do before going in to "the VGA output needs the RAM" mode.

-We can start the update at the moment we hit the last pixel of the VGA output.
-Or more easily on the first line after.
-We get 525-480 = 45 scanlines to do this in, which is easily enough, as any one search has to be less than 8 scanlines for the rest of the game to work.
+We get 525-480 = 45 scanlines to do this in, which is easily enough.

 TODOs:
 - Need a source of random numbers (LFSR) for the fruit.
 - Need a strategy for updating the speed and snake length.
-- Consider 10x10 or 12x12 to make the gameplay area more appropriate.
+- Consider 10x10 or 12x12 to make the gameplay area more appropriate (and save RAM)